olasunkanmi-SE/olasunkanmi-SE/README.md

 I am keenly interested in system design, particularly in enhancing system performance.
 I am also an advocate of continuous integration and development.

-I subscribe to the philosophy of "break things as you go", which emphasizes the importance of embracing calculated risk-taking and iterative learning in the pursuit of excellence

 Frontend Development: React

 Backend Development: Node.js, Rust